On this page

 A parking session goes through one of three terminal states from the integrator's perspective:

 - Ended — the vehicle exited normally and Autopay finalised the session.
-You charge the customer.
+External payment provider charges the customer.

 - Cancelled — the session went into an error state in Autopay and should not be charged.

-- Manually stopped — you requested a manual stop because an exit event was missed.
+- Manually stopped — external payment provider requested a manual stop because an exit event was missed.
 This eventually leads to an Ended state (with a success callback) for the manually stopped session.

 About manual stops and follow-up sessions